 Shenandoah Valley Agricultural Enterprise Center Feasibility Study

 The Central Shenandoah Planning District Commission wants to support business diversification and growth in the Shenandoah Valley of Virginia through value-added products and the delivery of agricultural goods and products to new markets.
 An Agricultural Enterprise Center has the potential to significantly accelerate this growth.
 This multi-use facility is intended to help growers and producers expand their market area, bridge the market gap, and pool together products to meet market demands.
-New Venture Advisors is completing a feasibility study to determine the size, scale and location of the Ag Enterprise Center, the components to be included, and the economic benefits for the region.
-(2021)
+New Venture Advisors completed a feasibility study to determine the size, scale and location of the Ag Enterprise Center, the components to be included, and the economic benefits for the region.
+(2021) Read the report here.

 The Food Mill Operating Model

 The Food Mill will become a multifunctional food farmacy to help eliminate barriers and solve issues that lead to food insecurity in Columbus, GA.
 Operating from the kitchen of a local restaurant and catering business, The Food Mill will offer healthy prepared meals made with locally sourced ingredients to families that are food insecure.
 In partnership with MercyMed Columbus, a nonprofit healthcare clinic that is located right next door, The Food Mill will also offer medically tailored meals to give patients with diet-related diseases access to proper nutrition for their specific illness.
 The Food Mill will also invite neighborhood entrepreneurs to build their food businesses in its shared kitchen.
 New Venture Advisors developed a plan that unifies these businesses under one operating model and expands the retail footprint through a mobile market that will bring prepared meals and fresh grocery items to Columbus Housing Authority locations.
 (2021)